xlxs4/xlxs4.github.io/content/posts/second-brain/index.md

 ## Fluff

+- Keep it simple
+- Minimize friction
+- Brown-field reality: better is the enemy of good
+- Avoid moving things around: things are immutable by default, feel free to change structure if you have a good reason for it

 Consider carrying a physical notebook to be able to take a note 24/7.
 Have a place for the roughest notes somewhere (e.g. in your vault).
 Have a place for the summaries.